Naira gains at official market | Premium Times Nigeria

-According to data posted on the FMDQ Security Exchange where forex is officially traded, the naira closed at N410.50 at the trading session of the NAFEX window.
+Data posted on the FMDQ Security Exchange where forex is officially traded showed that the domestic unit closed at N410.00 at the trading session of the NAFEX window.

+Wednesday’s performance represents 0.16 per cent appreciation from N410.67 it traded in the previous session on Tuesday.

-This occurred as forex turnover slide by 59.10 per cent, with $21.92 million recorded as against the $53.53 million posted in the previous session on Tuesday.
+This occurred as forex turnover plummeted by 59.66 per cent, with $40.13 million recorded as against the $99.49 million posted in the previous session on Tuesday.

-However, the local unit remained unchanged against the U.S. dollar at the unofficial market on Wednesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.
+However, the naira remained stable against the U.S. dollar at the unofficial market on Wednesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.

-The data posted showed that the naira again closed at N482.00 at the black market on Wednesday, the same rate it traded at the previous session on Tuesday.
+The data posted showed that the naira closed at N486.00 at the black market, the same rate it exchanged hands with the greenback in the previous session on Tuesday.

-This leaves the spread between the unofficial market and the I&E window exchange rate at N71.50, which translates to a gap of 14.83 per cent.
+By the aforementioned status of the forex markets, the spread between the parallel market and the official market exchange rate is pegged at N76.00 which translates to a gap of 15.64 per cent.

+This came to be as the Central Bank of Nigeria (CBN) on Tuesday threatened to sanction deposit money banks and authorised bureau de change operators who reject old and lower denomination of the United States dollar bills.

+The apex bank in a circular signed by its director, currency operations department, Ahmed Umar, directed all DMOs, BDC and the general public to accept both old series and lower denominations of USD that are legal tender.

 Support PREMIUM TIMES' journalism of integrity and credibility